Both Sides of the Blade: Title

 The title Both Sides of the Blade is derived from the song of the same name by Tindersticks, which was written by Stuart A. Staples for the film and is featured at its conclusion.
 When she received the song during the film's editing, Denis was impressed by the "quality" of the title and deemed the French title Avec amour et acharnement too difficult to translate.
-Denis has described Both Sides of the Blade as the "real title" of the film because it "describes the movie" perfectly.
+Denis described Both Sides of the Blade as the "real title" of the film because it "describes the movie" perfectly.
 The film was originally being marketed in English under the title Fire.
-Paste said there is "palpable contention" regarding the film's title.
+Paste said there was "palpable contention" regarding the film's title.
 On 3 March 2022, during her introduction at the film's U.S. premiere at Lincoln Center's annual Rendez-Vous with French Cinema series, Denis herself decried, "The film is not called Fire!"
 Denis told an interviewer at the event, "I tried today to speak with the distribution company because I think 'Fire' is not completely fitting for the film.
 'Both Sides of the Blade,' it’s sharp.
 There's passion, but it could be divided in a painful way.
 It's cutting!"
 In April 2022, IFC Films officially changed its distribution title to Both Sides of the Blade.

 Reception

 Box office

-Both Sides of the Blade grossed $201,047 in the United States and Canada, and $1.5 million in other territories for a worldwide total of $1.8 million.
+Both Sides of the Blade grossed $1 million in France, $201,047 in the United States and Canada, and $540,823 in other territories for a worldwide total of $1.8 million.

+In France, the film opened alongside Everything Everywhere All at Once, La Dégustation, La Page blanche and The Five Devils.
+The film sold 15,072 admissions on its first day, 2,924 of which were preview screenings.
+It went on to sell 60,282 admissions in its opening weekend, finishing 8th at the box office.
+At the end of its theatrical run, the film sold a total of 157,270 admissions.